-Anderson County grade fixing scandal takes down principal, football coach
+Anderson County Grade Fixing Scandal Takes Down Principal, Football Coach

 Jenkins resigned in May after being accused of directing instructors to change grades — allegations he has since denied.

-The grade-fixing scandal in Anderson County centers around so-called credit recovery — an option to give struggling students a chance to retake coursework, stay in school and graduate on time.
+The grade-fixing scandal in Anderson County centers on so-called credit recovery — an option to give struggling students a chance to retake coursework, stay in school and graduate on time.

-One teacher, Clay Turpin, alleges he was never specifically instructed to change student scores but said he recalls Clinton High Principal Dan Jenkins making it clear students’ grades should be improved so they could get out of courses/school.

-The online programs, purchased by county school boards, have been the subject of controversy in recent years for their lack of oversight by state education officials and the ease with which grades can be manipulated, according to Carolyn Heinreich, a Professor of Public Policy and Education at Vanderbilt University.
+The online programs, purchased by county school boards, have been the subject of controversy in recent years for their lack of oversight by state education officials and the ease with which grades can be manipulated, according to Carolyn Heinrich, a professor of Public Policy and Education at Vanderbilt University.

 But the module grades can be easily changed by instructors who are able to manually override grades or put students in “test only” mode allowing them to skip computer instruction and go straight to taking tests.

-Heinreich said her research, which focused on the Edgenuity credit recovery program that was also utilized by Anderson County, has shown that kids working in test-only mode can easily cheat, relying on Google for answers.
+Heinrich said her research, which focused on the Edgenuity credit recovery program that was also used by Anderson County, has shown that kids working in test-only mode can easily cheat, relying on Google for answers.

 That is, in part, what happened at Clinton High, according to Rachel Jones, a teacher who was administering the credit recovery program and the source of many of the accusations implicating other staff members.